-I wasn't looking

-for a presidency when TMCC split off from WNCC.
+I wasn't looking for a presidency when TMCC separated from WNCC.
 I think I lost a friendship over the split.
 Some people thought I carried the thing off to spite Jack Davis.
-Actually, we had many discussions about whether he should move back to Reno as president.
+Actually, we had many discussions over the years about whether he should move back to Reno as president.
 We talked about how to reorganize to make things work.
 Both of us were getting close to retirement and both of us were getting pretty independent.
-It was tough for both of us because the faculty was feeling the split, too.
+It was tough for both of us because the faculty was feeling the split too.
 Donnelly and Jack probably felt it more than me.
-They both negotiated hard to make things work.
+They both worked hard to make things work.
 I can't tell you to this day whether Jack wanted separation or not.

-The regents were pressured by the faculty from the North Campus to separate it from the South Campus of WNCC.
-That meant there would be another president.
-They got down into the last part there where I knew I was running for the office.
-I decided that I might as well take the title of president.
+They got down into the last part there where I knew I am running, I might as well take the title of president.
 Had they not given me the title, that would have been fine.
 I didn't have to prove the title.
 A person has to prove himself.
-I knew it and I had talked to Bill Berg at NNCC about it.
-I think also, in the practical sense, they knew I brought all the adult programs over from the school district.
-I guess that must have been the respectful thing to do--give me the title.
+I knew it and I had talked to Bill Berg about it.
+I think also in the practical sense they knew I brought all the adult programs over from the district.
+I guess that must have been the respectful thing to do--that is, to give me the title.

 What are the high moments?
 I think my retirement.
 You know I am independent now.
-I do have some obligations being on the board, but I think the coming to the end of my career after thirty-four years was a high time.
-I felt it was time to go in , and I had kind of planned it.
-Really I planned to retire just a little bit earlier.
+I do have some obligations being on the board, but I think the coming to the end of my career after 34 years was a high time.
+I felt that was the time, and I had kind of planned it.
+I planned to retire just a little bit earlier.
 One of things that really got to me was that I hadn't been president for very long.
 I think if I had retired when I wanted to, I would have only been president for a couple of years.
-So I stayed on a while longer.
-Knowing when to get out is hard.
-Buildings are going up, plans are being made.
-You hate to walk out of responsibility when you've had so much of it.

-On the board I don't think the regents have looked at me as a community college regent.
-I think they still saw me as a president.
+I don't think the regents have looked at me as community college regent.
+I think they saw me as a president.
 On many occasions they felt I should have been saying more to them, because I knew all the presidents.
-They even had a little meeting over it, and I told them much of what we talk about as presidents doesn't pertain to the regents.
-My talk with presidents is just friendship.
+They even had a little meeting over it, and I told them much of what we talk about as presidents doesn't pertain to the Board of Regents.
+My talks with presidents is just friendship.
 I am not going to pass on conversations with a friend.
-I told them that if they wanted to get to know the colleges or the presidents' council and what they did I would talk about that any time.
-On a number of occasions, I heard through the grapevine, "Jim will support those presidents on that vote.
-Jim will do that."
+I told them that if they wanted to get to know the colleges or the presidents' council I would talk about that any time.
+On a number of occasions, I heard through the grapevine, "Jim will support those presidents on that vote."
+Jim will do that.
 How would they know that?
 I wasn't on the board for the presidents.
-I was elected by the voters.
+I was an elected official.
 Some regents still call me president.